hendy-unggul/tyst/README.md

 A TYST username is a name.
 Nothing more.
 No phone.
 No email.
 No device fingerprint.
 No IP log.

-If you receive unwanted messages, abandon your username and create a new one in 60 seconds.
-Nothing follows you.
-Nothing is lost.
-There is nothing to lose.
+If you receive unwanted messages, abandon your username.
+Create a new one in 60 seconds.
+Your subscription transfers with you — one transfer code, instant, no repayment.
+Nothing follows you except what you choose to carry.

 ---